Croton Fertilizer: Tips On Fertilizing Crotons When and How

 A balanced fertilizer, with equal parts of NPK, is also suitable.
 Acid-producing fertilizers with extra magnesium will also work well.

-NOTE: When growing the Croton plant as an indoor plant, liquid fertilizer or all-purpose fertilizer applied half-strength would probably best the best choice.
+NOTE: When growing the Croton plant as an indoor plant, liquid fertilizer or all-purpose fertilizer applied half-strength would probably be the best choice.

 When To Feed Crotons?